Homeowners Association of La Casa, Inc.

 Rules and Regulations

-It is the specific Policy of the Corporation to operate and maintain the Community for the use and benefit of and to meet the social needs of persons 55 years of age or older.
-Our residents were attracted to our Park because of its appearance and environment.
-This good way of life did not just happen.
+It is the specific Policy of the Corporation to operate and maintain the Community for the use, benefit of, and to meet the social needs of persons fifty-five (55) years of age or older.
+Our residents are attracted to our Park because of its appearance and environment.
+This good way of life does not just happen.
 Each and every resident, together with management, must work constantly to keep it this way.
-A set of Rules and Regulations is necessary so that everyone can keep his home and the Park in the best possible condition.
+A set of Rules and Regulations is necessary so that everyone can keep his/her home and the Park in the best possible condition.
 This enables the Park to ensure high real estate values and maintain a safe environment in which to live.
-These newly revised Rules and Regulations shall take effect on ______ for Shareholders and ______ for Non-shareholders and shall replace all previous Rules and Regulations.
-They shall remain in full force and effect until such time as they are revised or amended, in whole or in part, by action of the HOA Board, to reflect changes to enhance the living conditions and quality of life for all residents of La Casa.
+These newly revised Rules and Regulations shall take effect on May 1, 2019 for Shareholders and July 1, 2019 for Non-shareholders and shall replace all previous Rules and Regulations.
+They shall remain in full force and effect until such time as they are revised or amended, in whole or in part, by action of the HOA Board of Directors, to reflect changes to enhance the living conditions, safety, and quality of life for all residents of La Casa.

 - “Corporation” as used herein refers to the Homeowners Association of La Casa, Inc.

-- “Park” shall mean the manufactured home community owned by the Homeowners Association of La Casa, Inc.
+- “Park” or “Community” shall mean the manufactured home community owned by the Homeowners Association of La Casa, Inc.

 - “Boundaries” are determined according to the applicable provisions of the Master Form Proprietary Lease for the Corporation recorded at Official Records Book 2698 pages 1503-1530 of the Public Records of Sarasota County, Florida.

-- “Tight lot” shall mean a lot in the older sections that may not meet current required footage on the sides, rear or front of the lot.
+- “Tight lot” shall mean a lot that may not meet current required footage on the sides, rear or front of the lot.

 - “Board” shall mean the elected directors of the Homeowners Association of La Casa, Inc.